 The conscious mind can only handle about nine things at a time, so it can quickly be overwhelmed.
 The subconscious mind, on the other hand, handles millions of things at once.
 It’s the part of your mind that takes care of heartbeat, blinking, breathing and digestion.
 It makes sense that an athlete would be better served by the part of the mind that adjusts dozens of muscles at a time, accounts for thousands of possible opponent moves, or gauges the necessary swing speed.
 But when we are ready to serve, shoot or putt, and we think about what we have to do or what we don’t want to happen, we are engaging our limited conscious mind.

-As a hypnotist, my job is to help my sports performance clients stop using their conscious mind and start using their subconscious mind.
+As a Certified Professional Hypnotist, my job is to help my sports performance clients stop using their conscious mind and start using their subconscious mind.
 “You’ll never think your way into better athletics,” I’ve told more than one client.
 When it comes to sports, from my perspective, thinking is the problem.

 One of my favorite athletes of all time, martial artist Bruce Lee, said: “A good martial artist does not become tense but ready.
 Not thinking yet not dreaming, ready for whatever may come … .
 When there is an opportunity, I do not hit, it hits all by itself.”